 Overall: These photos came out really well with good light conditions, but less impressive when I shot with darker light conditions or flash.

-Ilford HP5 Plus B&W Single-Use Film Camera
+The camera: Ilford HP5 Plus B&W Single-Use Film Camera

 Oscar Mendoza is a photographer based in Los Angeles, California who loves dogs, veggies, sunshine, and nature.

 The good: Very forgiving film will capture and render pretty much anything.
 If you like that dreamy quality or the element of surprise, the focus is a bit soft, with some weird ghosting on a few shots.

 Possible pitfalls: Don't expect fully sharp photos; the whites are washed out, with low contrast all around.

 Overall: These are fun for anything, really.
 Obviously not pro quality, but good for the ease and price!

 The camera: Fujifilm QuickSnap Flash 400 Single Use Camera